DevExpress-Examples/maui-mail-merge/README.md

 <!-- default badges end -->
 # DevExpress .NET MAUI Controls - Send Template Messages with Mail Merge

-This example uses Mail Merge to send emails.
-Data placeholders in an email template obtain their values from database records.
-Mail Merge functionality is included in our [Office File API](https://www.devexpress.com/products/net/office-file-api/) subscription.
+This .NET MAUI example uses the DevExpress Office File API to generate email messages via mail merge operations.
+Data placeholders within the email template obtain data values from a database.
+The features outlined in this example require a license for the [Office File API](https://www.devexpress.com/products/net/office-file-api/).
+Our Office File API (Basic) is included in the following DevExpress Subscriptions: [Universal](https://www.devexpress.com/subscriptions/universal.xml), [DXperience](https://www.devexpress.com/subscriptions/dxperience.xml), and [Office File API](https://www.devexpress.com/products/net/office-file-api/).

 <img src="https://user-images.githubusercontent.com/12169834/228828852-28a3feb6-e91c-4bd1-8945-2a2f80ae9e18.png" width="30%"/>

 ## Requirements

 * Register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
-See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).
+See the following topic for additional information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

-   You can also refer to the following YouTube video for more information on how to get started with the DevExpress .NET MAUI Controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).
+You can also refer to the following YouTube video for more information on how to get started with the DevExpress [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

-* To run this example, you need a DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml), [DXperience](https://www.devexpress.com/subscriptions/dxperience.xml), or [Office File API](https://www.devexpress.com/products/net/office-file-api/) subscription.
+To run this example, you need to own/purchase a DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml), [DXperience](https://www.devexpress.com/subscriptions/dxperience.xml), or [Office File API](https://www.devexpress.com/products/net/office-file-api/) subscription.
 * The email client on your device should support HTML formatting.
 We tested the project with Outlook for Android and iOS.

 ## Implementation Details